API Reference

 • elin_dist.csv: Electrical line parameters and specifications

 The method performs the following steps: 1.
 Creates a complete graph with all nodes 2.
 Calculates distances between all node pairs 3.
 Applies minimum spanning tree algorithm 4.
-Generates network visualizations 5.
+Generates network visualizations (static PNG and interactive HTML) 5.
 Creates routing and electrical parameter files

 Key Methods: